-Classes at all grade levels of the Middle School deal with similar topics but at different, developmentally appropriate levels, using methods such as role-playing and talking through real-world situations.
+Classes at all grade levels deal with similar topics but at different, developmentally appropriate levels, using methods such as role-playing and talking through real-world situations.
 Topics covered include values and identity; friendships and other relationships; mindfulness; effective communication; mental and emotional health; and stereotypes.
 Activities and assignments regularly encourage students to talk with family members about what they’re learning.

 Learn more about the Middle School personal development program in the Middle School curriculum guide.

 Upper School: Identity development and personal wellness